It All Began with Food

 Sustainable food advocate Analiese Paik was one of those PTA moms who lobbied hard for better school food alongside other well-informed champions of children’s healthy.
 But after years of cookie wars and the realization that the school district didn’t think there was actually a problem, she was fed up.

 Analiese would soon “go to a happy place” to create a sustainable food destination for the Fairfield County community.
 In 2009 she founded the award-winning Fairfield Green Food Guide to help consumers easily find local, sustainable food and give voice to the burgeoning local food movement.

-Analiese and Amy were at the forefront of the local food movement that championed farmers markets, school gardens and farm to table dining across the country.
-They are gratified by the many successes they’ve seen since that raucous movie premiere.
+Analiese was at the forefront of the local food movement that championed farmers markets, school gardens and farm to table dining, and she and the Fairfield Green Food Guide would go on to earn awards and media accolades.

 Paik holds an MBA in Finance and has worked in marketing management positions in various sectors of the financial services industry, including Vice President of the New Business Group at Lehman Brothers.